Iron ore grows with growing US-China trade difference

 Iran Base Metal Sanctions

-A phase of 3 months from May 8 has been granted to the entities who are involved in such business to wind down operations.
+A phase of 3 months from May 8 has been granted to the entities involved in such business to wind down operations.
 These secondary sanctions apply even to non-US firms/ people.
 With the new announcements, the sanctions on Iran now include - petrochemicals, metals, and oil.